Robust Quantitative Susceptibility Mapping via Approximate Message Passing with Parameter Estimation: Introduction

-In this paper we propose a probabilistic Bayesian approach to recover QSM and the parameters jointly.
-We assume the wavelet coefficients of QSM are generated from the Laplace distribution that promotes sparsity, and use a customized Gaussian-mixture distribution to model the long-tailed noise distribution.
-The maximum-a-posteriori (MAP) estimations of the wavelet coefficients and distribution parameters are computed using the approximate message passing (AMP)\cite{Rangan:GAMP:2011,PE_GAMP17}.
-In order to handle the phase unwrapping errors, we adopt the nonlinear measurement model where the complex exponential functions of the phases are used as measurements.
+In this paper, we propose a probabilistic Bayesian approach to jointly recover the susceptibility map and parameters.
+We use the Laplace distribution to encode the sparse prior on the wavelet coefficients of susceptibility map, and a customized Gaussian-mixture distribution to model the noise distribution.
+We compute the maximum-a-posteriori (MAP) estimations of the wavelet coefficients and distribution parameters using approximate message passing (AMP)\cite{Rangan:GAMP:2011,PE_GAMP17}.
+To handle the phase unwrapping errors, we adopt the nonlinear measurement model where the complex exponential functions of phases are used as measurements.
 We then extend the standard linear AMP so that it could be used to solve the nonlinear dipole inversion.
-Experiments show that the proposed AMP approach successfully recovers the QSMs from both the healthy and hemorrhage scans, while estimating the parameters automatically and adaptively.
+In addition, we propose a morphology mask for the image wavelet coefficients to incorporate anatomical structural information into the reconstruction.
+Experiments show that the proposed AMP with built-in parameter estimation (AMP-PE) is robust and successfully recovers susceptibility maps on both simulated and \emph{in vivo} datasets.